-- Narrative Design for Games - An exploration of the intricate link between story structure and game design, this course gives students hands-on experience creating games with narratives that are both embedded (scripted) and emergent (arising from the game mechanics).
+- Narrative Design for Games - An exploration of the intricate link between story structure and game design, this course gives students hands-on experience creating games with rich narratives.

-- Fundamentals of Game Design - Comprehensive introduction to basic tools and principles of Game Design including game systems, their components and interaction.
-Students conceive, paper prototype, and playtest original game ideas, then create a pitch to sell their game concept.
+- Fundamentals of Game Design - A comprehensive introduction to basic tools and principles of game design; Students design and playtest original game ideas through iterative paper prototypes.

-- Game Scripting I (Unreal) - Focuses on scripting common game systems in Unreal Blueprints, building on fundamentals learned in previous course.
+- Game Scripting I - Focuses on scripting common game systems in Unreal Blueprints, building on fundamentals learned in the intro course.

-- Game Scripting II (Unreal & C++) - Explores the integration of Unreal Blueprints and C++.
-In addition to learning how to script specific game systems, covers theoretical concepts such as memory management, event handling, data trees, networking, and procedural level generation.
+- Game Scripting II - Explores the integration of Unreal Blueprints and C++.
+In addition to learning how to script specific game systems, covers theoretical concepts such as memory management, event handling, data trees, and networking.

-- Game Development in Maya & Unreal - An introduction to the Unreal game engine, with a special focus on creating game assets and building game worlds.
+- Game Development in Maya & Unreal - An introduction to game environment design and programming using Unreal